Step-by-Step Guide

 Select the coordination pattern that best fits your workflow's structure.
 Sequential pipeline orchestration works for linear processes where each step depends on the previous one, like document processing or content production.
 Hierarchical delegation suits complex tasks where a supervisor agent breaks down work and delegates to specialists.
 Parallel fan-out is ideal when multiple agents can work independently on different parts of the same task.

 Choose a framework that supports your chosen pattern.
 LangGraph excels at complex, stateful workflows with conditional branching and loops.
-CrewAI is optimized for team-based collaboration with role-based agents. n8n provides visual orchestration for workflows that integrate heavily with external services.
+CrewAI works well for team-based collaboration with role-based agents. n8n provides visual orchestration for workflows that integrate heavily with external services.
 The right framework depends on the pattern complexity and your team's technical capabilities.

 Design Inter-Agent Communication and Data Contracts

-Build robust error handling at both the individual agent level and the system level.
-Individual agents should handle their own transient failures, such as API timeouts, with retry logic and exponential backoff.
-System-level error handling manages situations where an agent fails completely, a tool is unavailable, or the output does not meet quality standards.
+Build error handling at both the individual agent level and the system level.
+Individual agents should handle their own transient failures — API timeouts, rate limits — with retry logic and exponential backoff.
+System-level error handling manages situations where an agent fails completely, a tool is unavailable, or the output doesn't meet quality standards.

-Implement fallback strategies for critical agent roles.
+Add fallback strategies for critical agent roles.
 If the primary classifier agent fails, a simpler rule-based fallback can handle classification until the primary agent recovers.
-If the writing agent produces content that does not pass quality checks, the system can retry with adjusted parameters or route the task to a human reviewer.
+If the writing agent produces content that doesn't pass quality checks, the system can retry with adjusted parameters or route the task to a human reviewer.
 These fallbacks ensure the system degrades gracefully rather than stopping completely.

 Design the system to be resilient to partial failures.
-The failure of one non-critical agent should not prevent the rest of the system from operating.
-Implement circuit breakers that temporarily disable failing agents and reroute work to alternatives.
-Log all failures with sufficient detail for post-incident analysis and implement automated health checks that detect and report degraded performance.
+The failure of one non-critical agent shouldn't prevent the rest of the system from operating.
+Add circuit breakers that temporarily disable failing agents and reroute work to alternatives.
+Log all failures with sufficient detail for post-incident analysis and build automated health checks that detect and report degraded performance.

 Test End-to-End with Realistic Scenarios